 They began now to gather in the small harvest they had, and to fit up their houses and dwellings against winter, being all well recovered in health and strength and had all things in good plenty.
 For as some were thus employed in affairs abroad, others were exercised in fishing, about cod and bass and other fish, of which they took good store, of which every family had their portion.
 All the summer there was no want; and now began to come in store of fowl, as winter approached, of which this place did abound when they came first (but afterward decreased by degrees).
 And besides waterfowl there was great store of wild turkeys, of which they took many, besides venison, etc. Besides, they had about a peck a meal a week to a person, or now since harvest, Indian corn to the proportion.
 Which made many afterwards write so largely of their plenty here to their friends in England, which were not feigned but true reports.

 It has officially been an annual tradition since 1863, when, during the Civil War, President Abraham Lincoln proclaimed a national day of “Thanksgiving and Praise to our beneficent Father who dwelleth in the Heavens”, to be celebrated on in November.
 Since then it has been the fourth Thursday of November.

-Let us take this holiday to thankful for what we have!
+Let us take this holiday to be thankful for what we have!

 What do you think?
 Let me know in the comments below.
 Tell me if there is a comic book, movie, or novel you would like me to review.
-While you are at it, check out my movie review of Obamagate, music review of Taylor Swift’s “august,” and my television review of Vindication.
+While you are at it, check out these 10 Scriptures For Dealing With Fear.
 Don’t forget to like, share, and subscribe for more posts like this one.